openradar/oss_weather_radar_vm/doc/source/background.rst

 ---------------

 The concept of reproducibility is at the very heart of the VM.
 It is not just a convenient tool.
-It gurantees comparable and reproducible result anywhere it is run.
+It gurantees comparable and reproducible results anywhere it is run.
 Distribute it among colleagues or students: same input, same result.
 Think about the possiblities in teaching, but also in scientific peer review.